Talang Satang National Park: Biodiversity

+Talang-Talang Island is one of the largest protected coral reefs in Sarawak, including hard and soft coral reefs, and also serves as a breeding site for the endangered turtles.
+Five species of marine turtles are known to nest from April to September, including Green Turtle (Chelonia mydas), Hawksbill Turtle (Eretmochelys imbricata), Olive Ridley, Leatherback, and Loggerhead Turtles.

 Conservation

 As part of comprehensive works on Sarawak coastal ecosystems, seagrass species have been recorded at Talang-Talang Island.
 Though the island is less diverse in seagrass species richness in the state, its accessions are worth noting, with its collections as part of the eight species recorded across Sarawak.

 The coral reef encircling the Talang-Talang Islands is severely impactedby sedimentation, primarily due to river runoff from the Kayan and Sematan Rivers.
 The supply of sediments, which has an implicit nexus to land use and deforestation, covers up coral reefs and helps support the growth of macroalgae.
 Consequently, a majority of the dead corals in the area are now buried in algae and sediment and still presentongoing issues with regard to reef health, resilience, and natural regeneration.

 In Talang Satang National Park, numerous conservation activities are focused on protecting coral reefs and seagrass habitats.
 They include annual reef cleaning exercises involving volunteers and government agencies, frequent monitoring of reef health, and collaborative studies with local universities.
 Continuous monitoring of seagrass is also maintained in the park to observe seasonally fluctuating species composition, density, distribution, and water quality.

+Other programmes that are put in place for the conservation of coral reefs are the placement of reef balls to protect the coral reef system in the Talang-Talang Besar Island.
+In 2011, the Malaysian Department of Environment (DOE) listed Talang Talang Besar Island as one of the 10 best islands in Malaysia.

+The Satang Besar Island is the site for a turtle hatchery and conservation programme, in which is restricted to bona fide researchers, students, conservation organisations and organised tours monitored by Sarawak Forestry Corporation wardens.

+Tourism

+The national park is also important for eco-tourism activities for its sandy beaches and scenic views.

+Water quality

+In 2015, the biochemical oxygen demand (BOD) was under class 3 (moderately clean).
+Meanwhile, nitrate and organophosphate levels were within class 3 (moderate clean).
+The heavy metals concentration, such as manganese and nickel, was class 1 to 2 (very good to good condition), while arsenic, copper and zinc levels were class 3 (moderately clean).